bclins/bclins.github.io/spring24/cs480/midterm2review.md

 $$\begin{pmatrix} 0 & 0 & 1 & 0 & 0 \\ 0 & 0 & 1 & 0 & 0 \\ 1 & 1 & 1 & 1 & 1 \\ 0 & 0 & 1 & 0 & 0 \\ 0 & 0 & 1 & 0 & 0 \end{pmatrix},$$

 then you should be able to compute the convolution with a simple kernel $K = \tfrac{1}{9} \begin{pmatrix} 1 & 1 & 1 \\ 1 & 1 & 1 \\ 1 & 1 & 1 \end{pmatrix}$.
-In this example, just compute the convolution for pixels in rows 2 through 4 and columns 2 through 4 (so don't worry about the pixels on the outer edge of the image.
+For the pixels on the edge of the original image matrix, you can assume that the pixels just off the edge are all zeros, so for example the top left pixel is 0 and so are all of its neighbors (above, below, left, and right).

 I might also ask you to predict what a convolution matrix does, for example $K = \begin{pmatrix} -1 & -1 & -1 \\ -1 & 8 & -1 \\ -1 & -1 & -1 \end{pmatrix}$ will calculate how different the center pixel is from its immediate neighbors, so it will tend to detect the edges of an image.